 Includes a copy of Apeirogon

-Listen to the National Book Award-winning author Colum McCann bring his outstanding new novel Apeirogon to life in a dramatic reading between himself and a notable actor.
+The National Book Award-winning author Colum McCann brings his outstanding new novel Apeirogon to life in a dramatic reading between actors David Wohl and Peter Ganim.

 Bassam Aramin, a Palestinian, and Rami Elhanan, an Israeli, have both lost their daughters to politically-motivated violence.
 They forge a friendship and begin advocating for peace.
 McCann illustrates the unifying effect of shared grief in this daring and imaginative story, which is based on actual people and true events.
 Thoughtful and nuanced in his portrayal of the Israeli-Palestinian conflict, Apeirogon “might be his finest yet” (Kirkus Reviews).